microsoft/PSRule/docs/concepts/PSRule/en-US/about_PSRule_Variables.md

 The following built-in assertion methods are provided:

+- `Contains` - The field value must contain at least one of the strings.
+- `EndsWith` - The field value must match at least one suffix.
+- `HasDefaultValue` - The object should not have the field or the field value is set to the default value.
 - `HasField` - Asserts that the object must have the specified field.
 - `HasFieldValue` - Asserts that the object must have the specified field and that field is not empty.
 - `JsonSchema` - Asserts that the object must validate successfully against a JSON schema.
 - `NullOrEmpty` - Asserts that the object must not have the specified field or it must be empty.
+- `StartsWith` - The field value must match at least one prefix.
+- `Version` - The field value must be a semantic version string.

 The `$Assert` variable can only be used within a rule definition block.